 Studies show a link between spending time with pets and reduced anxiety.
 If your anxiety levels get to the point that it starts impacting your daily life, consider getting a service animal trained to assist people with generalized anxiety disorder or chronic anxiety.

-Some research shows that diffusing or wearing essential oils (like lavender essential oil) known for their relaxing, calming properties is a natural treatment for anxiety.
+Some research shows that diffusing or wearing essential oils (like lavender essential oil or peppermint essential oil) known for their relaxing, calming properties is a natural treatment for anxiety.

 Hypnotherapy is thought to potentially reduce fear, stress, anxiety, and panic disorder.